Japan Turns Digital: The Rising Trend in Cashless Payments

 Not just that!

 Recently, Japan loosened its COVID-19 entry requirements, and expectations about the economic benefits of tourism have increased.
 Cashless options are beneficial to support tourism as travelers from other countries are used to contactless transactions.
-For these and other reasons, more and more Japanese customers use cashless methods, as you can see from the growth usage in 2022:
+For these and other reasons, more and more Japanese customers use cashless methods, as you can see from the growing usage in 2022:

 - QR code payments increased by 50%